 Human-first content wins.
 As generic AI content floods feeds, distinctive voices stand out more.
 Your perspective matters.
 Your experience matters.
 Your personality matters.

 Integration is key.
 Social selling doesn’t exist in a vacuum.
 It connects to email, to events, to product experience.
-The best teams integrate everything.
+The best teams integrate everything into unified sequences.

 The fundamentals don’t change.
 Build relationships.
 Add value.
 Be consistent.
 The tactics evolve.
 But the principles remain.